intel/scikit-learn-intelex/doc/scaling.rst

 - pca
 - svd
 - linear_regression_training
+- ridge_regression_training
 - multinomial_naive_bayes_training
 - kmeans and kmeans_init

 The provided binaries use the Intel® MPI library.

 Note: Distribution needs to be initialized with a call to daalinit() and before exiting the program a call to daalfini() is required.